aniasz27/QuizGame/docs/minutes/w3_minutes.md

 - Feedback round
 *We decided to not take notes*

 - Any questions?
 *No further questions*

 ## TA points
-* Unformal feedback for CodeOfCOnduct on Brightspace
+* Unformal feedback for Code Of COnduct on Brightspace
-* Not description for our final product Assignment description
+* Assignment description - not description of our final product
-* General goal for everyone Target and ambitious level
+* Target and ambitious level - general goal for everyone
 * Minimal grade that we are working for and everyone is okay with
-* Planning some quantifiry how task should be spread
+* Planning - how task should be allocated
-* Behaviour specify that works equally involved in everything
+* Behaviour - specify that works equally involved in everything
-* Commitment what we expect from chairman and secretary deadline for both
+* Commitment - what we expect from chairman and secretary, deadline for both
-* Consequences no division into minor and major warning, only 3 warnings, what face before reported to Alex
+* Consequences - no division into minor and major warning, only 3 warnings, what face before reported to Alex
-* Backlog issues templates what that feature represent, what should happen after implementing this feature
+* Backlog issues - what that feature represent, what should happen after implementing this feature
-* Board to do, in process, done
+* Board labels: to do, in process, done
-* Gitlab deadlines
+* Gitlab - deadlines (use this feature)
-* check style rules
+* Check style rules
-* pipeline
+* Pipeline (always green before pushing to main)
 * Friday one working endpoint (for person/per group don't know yet)